dkarter/tmux-ff/README.md

 ## Credits
-Based on excellent work by @sssho in https://github.com/sssho/tmux-ff-pane Since this is targeting a beta version of Tmux and changes the shortcuts it didn't feel right to make this an upstream contribution.
+Based on excellent work by @sssho in https://github.com/sssho/tmux-ff-pane Since this is targeting a release candidate version of Tmux and changes the shortcuts it didn't feel right to make this an upstream contribution.